What happens to

 childhood neglect are often taught shaming beliefs like these.

-Premise: healthy pride is a feeling of
+Premise: healthypride is a feeling of

 non-egotistical approval,